-Members Holding Positions with Other Organizations
+Members Holding Positions with National Organizations

 MRAC members over the years have also held elected positions or appointments with national amateur radio organizations.
-The following list is just the first crack at listing them all in one place.
-We are still digging out the details, but thought you would like a prevue.
+The following list is an attempt at listing them all in one place.
+We are still digging out the details.
 As usual, if you have any information for this list, please let us know.
+And as always, can any other local amateur radio organization boast anything like this list?